btc-vision/opnet-node/README.md

 [![code style: prettier](https://img.shields.io/badge/code_style-prettier-ff69b4.svg?style=flat-square)](https://github.com/prettier/prettier)

+## ⚠️ Important Notice ⚠️

+This repository is currently under development and is not yet ready for production use.
+We are actively working on implementing the features and functionalities outlined in this document.
+Please check back regularly for updates and progress reports.

+**Mainnet usage is prohibited until the official release of OP_NET.
+All actions taken on any main network will be discarded on release.**

 ## Introduction

 Welcome to the official **OP_NET Node** GitHub repository.
 This repository contains the source code and documentation